- About Overview

 In her address, Schweitzer asserted, “You couldn’t have picked a better time to graduate and to be a pharmacist.
 Our nation is undergoing a massive transformation in health care delivery and payment reform.
 And with the passage of SB493 [the 2014 California law that expanded pharmacists’ scope of practice] you’re going to have the opportunity and responsibility of paving the future way of the pharmacy profession.”

 Doctor of pharmacy degrees were officially conferred upon the class of 2015 by UCSF Chancellor Sam Hawgood, MBBS.
-The newly minted pharmacists were given their olive, blue and gold hoods by Guglielmo, assisted by Hawgood; Levin; Vice Dean Sharon Youmans, PharmD ‘85, MPH; and Associate Dean for Student and Curricular Affairs Donald Kishi, PharmD ’68.
+The newly minted pharmacists were given their olive, blue and gold hoods by Guglielmo, assisted by Hawgood; Levin; Vice Dean Sharon Youmans, PharmD ‘85, MPH; and Associate Dean of Student and Curricular Affairs Donald Kishi, PharmD ’68.

 As they did at their White Coat ceremony nearly four years before, the graduates reaffirmed the Oath of a Pharmacist (1 page, PDF).
 This time they were led by Glenn Yokoyama, PharmD, a beloved faculty member in the School’s Department of Clinical Pharmacy, who will be retiring in June after a career of hospital clinical practice, public service, and teaching that has spanned more than half a century.